 Here is a great article from Mashable about a lot of sites that were impacted by Heartbleed bug.

-Having a complex password (and more than one) is another factor to making sure your online life is a little more secure.
+Having a complex password (and more than one) is another factor in making sure your online life is a little more secure.
 There are password vaults and password tools out there that can help you create complex passwords (and remember them!).
 LastPass is one highly recommended one, but there are many, including apps like Lookout.

 What about you?
 Do you have any other online security tips you’d like to share?